Home Blog Third party cookies: What happens when websites share your data

 Many of these alternatives raise their own privacy concerns.
 Browser fingerprinting, for example, can be even more invasive than cookies because users can’t easily detect or block it.
 The effectiveness of privacy-preserving alternatives remains unclear, and some may simply shift the privacy problem rather than solving it.

 Third-party cookie tracking relies on the fundamental architecture of the web.
 When browsers load web pages, they automatically request resources from multiple domains—images, scripts, stylesheets, and other content.
-Each request can include cookies from the relevant domain.
+Third party cookies are created when a website loads resources from a third party domain, often via a JavaScript file, which sets cookies on the user's device.
+These requests trigger the setting of cookies by the third-party domain, enabling tracking and personalization across sites.

 The process works through HTTP headers.
 When a browser requests a resource from tracker.com, it automatically includes any existing cookies from that domain in the request headers.
 The server can then set new cookies or update existing ones in the response headers.